+Relationships – with individuals, couples, or a families – is one of my two specializations.
 I first became interested in couples’ and family therapy when I was in the U.S. Air Force.
 I’d been serving for over 20 years, was trying to decide what I wanted to do for my next career, and had the opportunity to meet and work with a social worker.
 At the time, I was supervising individuals in the military, but as any military member knows, that also means I was indirectly working with couples and their children.
 I found what that social worker did quite interesting and could see how that type work could benefit the people under my supervision and their families.
+I’ve been working with couples and families since 2004, and amassed a wide variety of experience, training, and skills in that time period.
+What my clients have gone through has impacted their whole family and underscores the importance of working with the couple, with the family, to truly help them recover.

 As I pursued my second career in social work, I realized that it doesn’t do a lot of good to work with an individual if they’re married or living with someone because that person is a part of the equation.
 The other person(s) need to be included in the work to bring about a true and lasting positive change.
 The same thing applies to children.
 Parents have to be involved to bring about lasting positive change.

-The two biggest differences between how I work and how I’ve seen other places work is the way I assess the situation and how my clients and myself track their progress in therapy.
+The two biggest differences between how I work and how I’ve seen others work is the way I assess the situation and how my clients and myself track their progress in therapy.
 My primary goal is to find the underlying cause.
-Whether there’s past trauma, substance abuse, environmental problems, etc., there’s always an underlying reason for a person’s problems and behavior.
-That’s been true in several thousand couples and individuals I’ve worked with.
+Whether there’s past trauma, substance use, environmental problems, etc., there’s always an underlying reason for a person’s problems and behavior.
+That’s been true in several thousand people I’ve worked with.
 By finding and focusing on that, we not only solve the problem the couple, family, or individual came to me to help resolve, we also prevent additional problems.
-Because here’s the thing, unless that underlying reason is worked through, it will show up again in some other way.
+Unless that underlying reason is worked through, it will show up again in some other way.
 In many cases, if the cause isn’t addressed, people don’t recover and actually get worse.
 That’s why The HAVEN Place focuses on causes instead of just symptoms.

-I treat all the people – couples, families, individuals, children, etc., – who come to see me with respect and compassion, but I’m also pretty laid back.
+I treat all the people – individuals, couples, families, etc. – who come to see me with respect and compassion, but I’m also pretty laid back.
 If it’s appropriate, I’m going to laugh – and I want you to laugh too!

 In my spare time I enjoy pets (currently 2 dogs, 1 cat, and two birds), family, exercise (not enough), martial arts, gardening, cooking (and eating), woodworking, playing with my lap harp and Native American flutes, reading (too much), and, as my grandfather used to call it, “tinkering” in my garage.